miguelr215/Omnifood/README.md

 # Omnifood Food Delivery

-**Summary:** This SPA was a Udemy project teaching foundational and advanced HTML and CSS concepts, in order to develop a business website for a ficticious food delivery company.
+**Summary:** This SPA was a Udemy project teaching foundational and advanced HTML and CSS concepts, in order to develop a business website for a fictitious food delivery company.

 **Link to app:**  https://miguelr215.github.io/Omnifood/